LS-MicroFrontEnd/Docs.LS.Github/README.md

 ```
 git pull origin "name brach" --allow-unrelated-histories
 ```
-this is force to merge those repositories
+- This is force to merge those repositories
-More info:
+- More info:
 [Error when your merge](https://www.educative.io/edpresso/the-fatal-refusing-to-merge-unrelated-histories-git-error)

 7) If have the error "Name is too long", do this: